Competition: Opened for the 2016 academic year

 220 Laurier Avenue West, Suite 1550

-The three letters of recommendation must arrive by the deadline for the online application to be considered.
+The three letters of recommendation as well as all the required documents must arrive at CBIE by the deadline for the online application to be considered.

 All recommendations of the Canadian Scholarship Selection Committee and decisions made by the New Zealand CSFP Committee are final and are not open to appeal.